-When you cover your air vents, only you are aware of it.
+When you cover your home air vents, only you are aware of it.
 Your heating and cooling system can’t tell if the vents are covered, so air will still get pumped to that vent.
-Now, if warm air is being pumped to a room, but the return vent isn’t able to pull the cold air out of that same room, then the air flow in your system gets thrown out of whack.
+Now, if cold air is being pumped to a room, but the return vent isn’t able to pull the warm air out of that same room, then the airflow in your system gets thrown out of whack.
 So does closing air vents help cool other rooms?
 Not really, no.

 When air can’t flow through rooms properly, a pressure buildup can form inside your ducts and HVAC unit.
 This can ultimately make for low airflow and cause your heat exchanger to crack which will allow carbon monoxide to leak into your home.